Yifueveding/yifueve.github.io/Pages/publications.md

 ---

-## Machine Learning and Data-Driven Optimization
+## Machine Learning (ML) and Data-Driven Optimization

-### Machine Learning (ML) and Data Fusion for Large-scale Capacity Planning Problem
+### ML and Data Fusion for Large-scale Capacity Planning Problem